NikitasMaragkos/Comperative-Evaluation-Energy-Datasets/README.md

 ## 📁 What's Included

 - 🧠 Implementation built on top of the [NeuralForecast](https://github.com/Nixtla/neuralforecast) library
-- ⚡ A variety of energy datasets (consumption, generation)
+- ⚡ A variety of energy datasets (consumption, generation) from [ENTSO-E](https://www.entsoe.eu/)
-- 🌦️ Matched weather datasets used as exogenous variables
+- 🌦️ Matched weather datasets used as exogenous variables from [visualcrossing](https://www.visualcrossing.com/)
 - 📊 Model training, evaluation scripts, and metrics
 - 🖼️ A graphical abstract summarizing the methodology and results